Aims and Activities of the Network

 As described our aim is to bring together people with lived-experience together as a community, for research capacity-building and networking.
 This includes opportunities to contribute to research projects as co-researchers within the ALIVE National Centre across all stages of research, from design to translation.
 However, please note that we do not advertise or recruit for research projects that are outside of the ALIVE National Centre.
 Requests to circulate email invitations, post to noticeboards or identify Collective members for external research project roles will not be progressed at this time.

-Lived-Experience Research Leads
+Lived-Experience Research Co-Leads

-Lived-Experience Research Co-Lead
+Lived-Experience Research Collective Co-Lead

 Australian National University